yetanotherion/slides/jenkins_meetup_murex_19_04_2017/slides.md

 * postsubmit: triggers the update of all jobs from the head of the project.

-2.5 K jobs ? developers, i.e. most (if not all) teams, at criteo:
+2.5 K jobs ? developers, i.e. most (if not all) teams, at Criteo R&D:

 * add/update definition of builds (code review by devtools),